Show by Label

 sleep(delay)

-# the following will allow you to kill the program, you can delete these lines if you want
+# the following will allow you to kill the program

 except KeyboardInterrupt: